iangeli/any-block/README.en.md

 - [Online Interaction - github.io](https://any-block.github.io/any-block/).
 You can write experiences here and learn usage through templates
 - [Docs Repo - github](https://github.com/LincDocs/MdNote_Public/tree/main/ProductDoc/AnyBlock), You can translate or supplement documents here
 - Alternate site links：When the website link to this article fails, try replacing `linczero.github.io` with `linczero-github-io.pages.dev` in the url
+- [A Min-sized version of anyblock](https://github.com/any-block/obsidian-any-block-min), you can download it manually or use the BRAT plugin to download/update the obsidian plugin automatically

 ## Lightspot